TLDR:

 destination supports Parquet loading — no normalization (ideal): the extracted Parquet files are simply “moved” to the

-does not add row and load identifier columns.destination supports Parquet loading — yes normalization (okay): the extracted Parquet files are loaded into memory in Arrow format.
+loadfolder using an atomic rename.
+This is a cheap metadata operation.
+Data is not transformed and the data doesn’t actually move.dltdoes not add row and load identifier columns.destination supports Parquet loading — yes normalization (okay): the extracted Parquet files are loaded into memory in Arrow format.
 The necessary transformations (e.g. adding a row identifier column) are done using

-is a wrapper around the Arrow C++ library.destination does not support Parquet loading (not good): the extracted Parquet files are read in memory and converted to a format supported by the destination (e.g.
+pyarrowmethods.
+These operations are relatively cheap.
+Parquet and Arrow are both columnar and have similar data layouts.
+Transformations are done in batch, not on individual rows.
+Computations are done in C++, becausepyarrowis a wrapper around the Arrow C++ library.destination does not support Parquet loading (not good): the extracted Parquet files are read in memory and converted to a format supported by the destination (e.g.

-).
+insert_values).
 This is an expensive operation.
 Parquet’s columnar format needs to be converted to row orientation.
 The rows are iterated over one by one to generate the load file.

 load